What is sustainability?

 Sustainability at the Port of Brisbane Pty Ltd (PBPL) means we facilitate trade and economic growth, while protecting, sustaining and enhancing the environment, the well-being of our people, and the community.

-Initiatives aimed at reducing the Port of Brisbane’s ecological footprint include energy efficient and waste reduction projects, an employee education program, and a commitment to a green built environment at the port.
+Initiatives aimed at reducing the Port of Brisbane’s ecological footprint include energy efficient and waste reduction projects, an employee education program, and a commitment to sustainable habitats and a green built environment at the port.

 What are we doing?